 On the left side of the barrel at the receiver line is XL (date code for December, 1942) and on the right side at same place is a 6-pointed star next to a small circular mark with four rays (like a compass).
 Nearby are four small undecipherable marks.
 The stock has two sets of initials: LK (unknown inspector) and AN (Anniston Army Depot) on the left side.
 The block letter "P" (overhaul proof mark) is stamped between the grip cap and trigger housing.

-Again, I added a period correct No. 75 Redfield micrometer peep sight from Scott Swamer of Swamer's Antique Gun Sights, an M1 Garand web sling from the CMP, and two more 10-round magazines from Brownell's.
+Again, I added a period correct No. 75 Redfield micrometer peep sight from Scott Swamer of Swamer's Antique Gun Sights, an M1 Garand web sling from the CMP, and two more 10-round magazines plus two 6-round magazines from Brownell's.

 Mle.1949-56 French MAS Commando Rifle